-Our contribution is summarized as follows: { \begin{itemize} \item We propose a method of linearization of QUBO problems which improves minor embedding and Ising machine performance, preserving the optimum of the problem. \item We provide solid theoretical results and efficient algorithms for the proposed method with practical applications. \item We validate the effects of the proposed method on improving minor embedding and Ising machine performance through comprehensive experiments on synthetic QUBO problems and MKPs. \end{itemize} }
+Our contribution is summarized as follows: { \begin{itemize} \item We propose a method of linearization of QUBO problems that improves minor-embedding and Ising machine performance while preserving the optimum of the problem. \item We provide solid theoretical results and efficient algorithms for the proposed method with practical applications. \item We validate the effects of the proposed method on improving minor-embedding and Ising machine performance through comprehensive experiments on synthetic QUBO problems and MKPs. \end{itemize} }

 The rest of the paper is organized as follows.
 Background on QUBO and Ising machines are explained in Section~\ref{sec:preliminaries}.
 The notion of ordering variables is introduced and theoretical results are shown in Section~\ref{sec:theory}.
 We explain the proposed method in Section~\ref{sec:proposed_method}.
 Application of the method to practical problems are discussed in Section~\ref{sec:application}.
 Experimental results are given in Section~\ref{sec:experiments}.
 We summarize related work and further discussion in Section~\ref{sec:discussion}.
 Section~\ref{sec:conclusion} concludes this paper.